Kleponaeru/kleponaeru/README.md

 ## About Me 🙋🏻

-- 🔭 I’m currently working on Microservices Personal Project
+- 👨‍💻 I’m currently working as a Fullstack Web Developer at PT Ciptakom Media Nusa
-- 🌱 I’m currently learning JavaScript and ReactJS
+- 🚧 Currently enhancing my skills in JavaScript and ReactJS
-- 🤔 I’m looking for help with optimizing algorithms for large-scale data processing.
+- 🍿 Currently building Ponflix — an anime streaming platform
 - 📫 How to reach me: Click the contact badge below 😁
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can solve a Rubik's Cube in under a minute!